huangs96/DIY-Database/README.md

 # Getting Start #
 The DIY-Database is a project created to understand how files and database syntax inherently work and behave in its TCP form.
 The DIY-Database is built with only NodeJS and is scalable.
 Methods can be created to perform desired actions to the database files with NodeJS.
+The DIY-Database uses async/await and promises to handle asynchronous requests from multiple clients.

 1. Fork DIY-Database repo.
 2. Run the following in two different terminal tabs: